 For single cats we use the live trap, raccoon size.
 Very often we use this type of trap to catch a single cat and have to leave them unattended.
 It is vital that they are checked often and cover the trap before moving the cat.
 Never trap in cold temperatures unless you are present.

 We strongly urge not relocating feral cats.
 Feral cats are very territorial and have deep ties to their original home.
 They form strong bonds to other cats in their colony and will attempt to return to their home territory, very often at their peril.

 It takes a lot of planning and organization to trap feral cats.
 Vet appointments have to be made in order to have the clinics on standby never knowing how many you will be able to catch if any.
 We bring everything along because we never know exactly what type of situation we will encounter.
 Our latest venture involved trapping and removing 8 cats from a farm that had been sold and was scheduled for demolishing.
 The cats could not stay there even though we typically don't like removing them from familiar surroundings.
-We found suitable farm homes for them and ensured they knew to lock them up with food and water for a week at least so they would hopefully acclimate to their new area.
+We found suitable farm homes for them and ensured they knew to lock them up with food and water for two weeks at least so they would hopefully acclimate to their new area.

 Packed and ready to go

 No more fun and games for these boys